dlops-io/model-deployment/README.md

 In this tutorial we will deploy a model to Vertex AI:
 <img src="images/serverless-model-deployment.png"  width="800">

-## Prerequisites
-* Have Docker installed
-* Cloned this repository to your local machine with a terminal up and running

 ## Setup Environments
 In this tutorial we will setup a container to manage building and deploying models to Vertex AI Model Registry and Model Endpoints.

-**In order to complete this tutorial you will need your GCP account setup and a WandB account setup.**

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/model-deployment)